Jericho Trail: Folklore

-Hiking the trail
+Hiking

 The mainline trail is blazed with blue rectangles.
 Trail descriptions are available from a number of commercial and non-commercial sources, and a complete guidebook is published by the Connecticut Forest and Park Association in the Connecticut Walk Book west.
 A map of the Thomaston and Watertown sections of the trail is available from the Connecticut Department of Energy and Environmental Protection at its website.